Pedro-Beirao/esnake/README.md

 # ESnake - Everywhere Snake
-Project that aims to port the classic Snake game to as many platforms as possible
+Project that aims to port the classic Snake game to as many platforms and languages as possible

+Currently there are `2` ports

 Some ports are REALLY low effort.